SergioGutzB/belatrix-moneyxchange/README.md

 ## Production server with static-serve

-Run `npm start:prod` for a production server.
+Run `npm run start:prod` for a production server.
 Navigate to `http://localhost:9080/`.
 Now ServiceWorker it working.

 ## Build